sibylfs/sibylfs_doc/www/install.md

-## Installing from source using OCaml, ocamlfind and opam
+## Installing from source using OCaml, ocamlfind and opam (2015-08-20 FIXME needs updating)

 ***Because of the large number of dependencies, this method is quite fragile. ***